actions-on-google/dialogflow-transactions-nodejs/README.md

 ## Setup Instructions

 ### Steps
-1. Use the [Actions on Google Console](https://console.actions.google.com) to add a new project with a name of your choosing.
+1. Use the [Actions on Google Console](https://console.actions.google.com) to add a new project with a name of your choosing and click *Create Project*.
-1. Under *Build a custom app*, click *BUILD* in the Dialogflow box and then click *Create Actions on Dialogflow*.
+1. Click *Skip*, located on the top right to skip over category selection menu.
-1. Disable the Dialogflow V2 API under the *API Version* section.
-This sample uses Dialogflow V1 API.
+1. On the left navigation menu under *BUILD*, click on *Actions*.
+Click on *Add Your First Action* and choose your app's language(s).
-1. Click *Save* to save the project.
+1. Select *Custom intent*, click *BUILD*.
+This will open a Dialogflow console.
+Click *CREATE*.
 1. Click on the gear icon to see the project settings.
 1. Select *Export and Import*.
 1. Select *Restore from zip*.
 Follow the directions to restore from the Transactions.zip file in this repo.